 Make sure to visit every page and double-check that the color of the text elements and backgrounds are correct.
 Switch to desktop, tablet, and mobile view as you go.

-To change images, in the left panel, click Design, and then click Global Images.
+To change images, in the left panel, click Theme, and then click Images.

 Replace the default page backgrounds that come with the template.
 You can set up individual background images per page, so make sure to change not only the main background image, but also individual page backgrounds.

-To change the site background, in the left panel, click Design, and then click Site Background.
+To change the site background, in the left panel, click Theme, and then click Backgrounds.

 If your site accompanies your business or organization and you already have a branding package, make sure the site reflects that.